 Did You Know?

-Not only does Bern’s have the largest wine collection many distillery’s of whiskey made exclusive alcohols only to be sold at Bern’s and their retail stores and restaurants.
+Not only does Bern’s have the largest wine collection, but many distilleries of whiskey also made exclusive alcohols only to be sold at Bern’s and their retail stores and restaurants.

 Even Tequilas – only sold here